bmoran23/Teacherprojs/Sunflower.md

 ## Step 1 - Create and Initilize Variables
 ### Create all the needed variables:

-CurrentLightLevel -- The light level current detected by the microbit.
+CurrentLightLevel -- The light level currently detected by the microbit.
 LastLightLevel -- The previous light level.
 Difference -- LastLightLevel - CurrentLightLevel.
 Direction -- which direction to move, right or left.